 Rishikesh has become a meeting point for all types of people from all countries of the world.
 Many come here to study something, and there are many things here to study, or to attend Satsangs, but some come just to hang out and enjoy the peaceful vibrations.
 The vibe on the street is ultra-relaxed and friendly, and visitors often stay much longer than they had intended.
 Rishikesh has always been a spiritual centre, a crossroads for encounters on a higher level than the mundane, and perhaps because of this legacy a certain clarity of thought may still be perceived here today.
 For a little more historical background info, click here to read an article from our magazine.

-The best time to visit Rishikesh is between Feb and November,when the routes open up and trekking is also possible in the upper reaches.
-For white-water rafting, however, the main season is from September to middle of December and from middle of February till April.
+The best time to visit Rishikesh is after mid-February when the routes to the north open up and a trek is possible to the upper reaches of the Himalayas, until November when it starts to get cold.
+But be aware of the very hot weather that comes starting mid-April or so, and the monsoon which runs from July to September.
+If you don't mind a little rain, the monsoon can be a good time to visit, and experience the place as it is without all the tourists.
+For white-water rafting, the main seasons are from September to middle of December and from mid-February till April, when the weather is generally more mild.
 The scenery around Rishikesh is quite beautiful.
 The hills are green, and vegetation is lush.
-One can walk on the beaches, and experience the beauty of the river and the mountains.
-The air is crispy and devoid of the pollution that permeates in other Indian cities.
+One can walk on the sandy beaches and experience the beauty of the river and the mountains.
+The air is crisp and devoid of the pollution that permeates India's larger cities.